orreryworks/orrery/specification.md

 ## 6. Attributes

-Attributes customize the appearance of elements:
+Attributes customize the appearance and behavior of elements:

 ### 6.1 Common Attributes